-CSI has agreed that it, or its affiliates, will use the borrowed shares initially to facilitate the establishment by investors in the senior convertible debentures being offered concurrently herewith of hedged positions in such securities through purchases of our class A common stock from such investors in short sale transactions or the entry into privately negotiated derivative transactions with those investors.
-In addition, we and CSI may agree to allow CSI to use the borrowed shares to allow investors in our presently outstanding 1.25% debentures due 2027 and potentially other securities that we may issue in the future, to hedge their respective positions through short sales or privately negotiated transactions.
-CSI and its affiliates may engage in such transactions with respect to such securities at any time and from time to time during the term of the share lending agreement in share amounts to be determined by CSI and such affiliates.
-Up to of the borrowed shares offered by this prospectus supplement may be offered on a delayed basis for this purpose.
+CSI has agreed that it, or its affiliates, will use the borrowed shares initially to facilitate the establishment by investors in the senior convertible debentures being offered hereby, our presently outstanding 1.25% debentures due 2027 and, with our consent, other securities that we may issue in the future, of hedged positions in such securities through purchases of class A common stock from such investors in short sale transactions or the entry into privately negotiated derivative transactions with those investors.
+In addition, CSI and its affiliates may engage in such transactions with respect to any such securities at any time and from time to time during the term of the share lending agreement in share amounts to be determined by CSI and such affiliates.
+Up to 400,000 of the borrowed shares may be offered on a delayed basis for this purpose.
 We refer to these shares as the "supplemental hedge shares."
+In connection with the sale of these supplemental hedge shares, CSI, or an affiliate, may effect such transactions by selling the shares to or through dealers, and these dealers may receive compensation in the form of discounts, concessions or commissions from the forward counter parties and/or from purchases of shares for whom the dealers may act as agents or to whom they may sell as principals.
 Over the same period that CSI, or an affiliate, sells these supplemental hedge shares, it or such affiliate may, in its discretion, purchase at least an equal number of shares of our class A common stock on the open market.
-CSI and its affiliates may from time to time purchase our shares of class A common stock in the market and use such shares, including shares purchased in connection with the sale of supplemental hedge shares, to facilitate hedging transactions by investors in the securities described above.
+CSI and its affiliates may from time to time purchase of class A common stock in the market and use such shares, including shares purchased in connection with the sale of supplemental hedge shares, to facilitate hedging transactions by investors in the securities described above.